 2) I thought it was too expensive.

 At around $500, the course costed a considerable amount.
-Since certification meant little to me, there was always the nagging question of, do I really need lessons?
+There was always the nagging question of, do I really need lessons?
 The answer is no. There are a lot of resources such as books and clubs to meet more experienced paddlers, but now I am taking the course, I can vouch for the value that the course offers, despite its cost.
 The focused and technical step-by-step instruction with live demonstrations and interaction makes the large sum worthwhile.

 4) I thought I was too busy.

 In retrospect, I would have benefitted a lot from taking this course earlier.
-Not only were the daytrips that rounded of the course more diverse (across the Lower Mainland, as opposed to fixed start at Jericho Beach now), but I would’ve understood more about kayak fit and what to look for in a kayak purchase.
 I would’ve known earlier how much fun this sport is and had a few more years to develop skills.
-Hindsight is 20/20 and I’m grateful (especially from that kick in the butt from that youth group friend) that I’m doing this finally.
+I’m ever so grateful that I got that kick in the butt from my youth group friend.

-I suspect that these four things that kept me in inaction can be applied to many things in the future too.
-This experience, if anything, impresses upon me the shortness of our lives and the importance of pursue what is important to us when we can.
+I suspect that these four factors has kept me in inaction in more ways than one.
+This experience, if anything, impresses upon me the shortness of our lives and the importance of pursue what is important to us while we can.
 It is easy to take our physical health for granted.
-In trying to persuade my mom to join me on a paddle, I’m reminded how this activity that I love now may not be something I can do forever.
-So now that I can, I need to incorporate this new addiction into my routine.
+Recently, in trying to persuade my mom to join me on a paddle, I’m reminded how this activity that I love now may not be something I can do forever.